 Richard T. Williams.
-Mr. Williams recently retired as Vice President ("VP") of Corporate Community Affairs at Duke Energy Corporation and President of the Duke Energy Foundation.
+Mr. Williams retired as Vice President ("VP") of Corporate Community Affairs at Duke Energy Corporation and President of the Duke Energy Foundation.
 Over his 37-year career at Duke Energy Corporation, he held various leadership roles which included VP of Environmental, Health & Safety, VP of Enterprise Field Services, VP of Diversity & Talent Management, VP of Diversity, Ethics & Compliance and Chief Compliance Officer, and VP of Business & Community Relations.
 Mr. Williams is a director of Coca-Cola Consolidated, Inc. He also is a current board member for Atrium Health and the Billy Graham Evangelistic Association.
 In addition, he has served on various other boards throughout his career, including UNC Chapel Hill - Board of Trustees (Chair 2003-2005), Chapel Hill Chamber of Commerce (Chair 1995-1996), UNC General Alumni Association (Chair 2002), Durham Chamber of Commerce (Chair 2002), Greater Charlotte YMCA (Chair 2011-2013), The Mint Museum (Chair 2011-2013), Central Piedmont Community College, National Association of Corporate Directors - Carolinas Chapter and Bank of Commerce (2008-2014).
 Additionally, he was recognized as one of the Top 100 directors for 2020 nationally by the National Association of Corporate Directors and was named one of 2015's "Heroes of the Fortune 500" for good works by employees of the nation's largest companies.
 North Carolina's Governor also conferred the Order of the Long Leaf Pine on Mr. Williams, one of North Carolina's most prestigious honors.
 Mr. Williams joined the Board effective April 1, 2016 after having served as an advisory director of HomeTrust Bancshares and HomeTrust Bank since October 1, 2015.

-Mr. Williams brings to the Board extensive business experience gained from a variety of leadership roles within a large organization, as well as strong ties to the local community.
+Mr. Williams, who was appointed as Chairman of the Boards of Directors of the Company and the Bank on November 13, 2023, after serving as Vice Chairman and Lead Director since November 2017, brings to the Board extensive business experience gained from a variety of leadership roles within a large organization, as well as strong ties to the local community.